HiroIshida/server_client_fail_ros2/README.md

 To reproduce this phenomenon, I made a minimal repository in https://github.com/HiroIshida/server_client_fail_ros2.git

-To reproduce the phenomenon, after installing this package, please run
+To reproduce the phenomenon, after installing `sample` package in the repository, and please run
 ```
 ros2 run sample server
 ros2 run sample serverclinet